-There is a comment section below if you want to add any questions or comments about CenturyLink Prism, and polls like this, when taken by a large enough group, are one of my favorites benefits of the internet.
+There is a comment section below if you want to add any questions or comments about CenturyLink Prism.
+Please take the poll below; when taken by a large enough group, online polls are one of my favorite benefits of the internet.

 Through this morning, 2,337 people have given us their opinion of CenturyLink Prism, and this covers all areas of the US going back to when this page was first created in 2011.
 Sadly, the service is getting worse, not better.

 The graph at the left shows the “hate CenturyLink Prism” responses are rising, while the love/unsure responses are declining.
 Survey says …. find an alternative to this poor service.

 With 1,872 people having participated in the poll through today, the feedback has been fairly consistent now from experienced users.
 We still see people so upset with their service (more than half of all users surveyed) that they seek out a review site to say “Stay Away!!!”
 Think about it.
 There is no reason to come here if you already the service, unless you feel compelled to tell others about it.
 Your either very happy (27% of customers) or pissed of (51%).
 I would pay close attention to what they’re saying (and read the comments below).

-Update: September 27, 2013 – With 1686 people having participated in the poll through today, I think the feedback is pretty clear.
+1686 people have participated in the poll through today, and the feedback is pretty clear.
 More than a half of all respondents came by to say how much they hate CenturyLink Prism.
 Why is this so significant?
 Because most people looking for a CenturyLink Prism review are considering placing an order.
 Google (and the other search engines) send people searching for CenturyLink Prism reviews to our page, and they read what is here.
 That means people filling out a negative review of the service were so upset they searched to find a survey to make sure everybody was informed.
 Read the comments below the post, they are illuminating.

-Update: March 22, 2013 – The trend continues, as more survey respondents clearly are unhappy with Centurylink Prism.
+Discontent continues, as more survey respondents clearly are unhappy with Centurylink Prism.
 Based upon the numbers recorded through this morning, more than 1/2 of all survey respondents “hate it” when talking about their experience with Centurylink Prism.
 It seems this is a product that was marketed by one group of people at Centurylink who did not feel constrained by the reality of the product being offered.

-The number of people who are clearly disatisfied “hate it” with Centurylink Prism continues to rise.
+The number of people who are clearly dissatisfied “hate it” with Centurylink Prism continues to rise.
 912 people have taken the time to take this survey, and almost 1/2 of the ones that have or have had Centurylink Prism do not recommend this “service.”
 It appears to be far more promise and sales pitch than a viable home entertainment option.

 The trend continues.
 The number of people who “hate” the Centurylink Prism service continues to rise, while the “love it” group is receding.
 I have now cancelled my internet service account with Centurylink, as the continued decline in bandwidth and uptime was just too frustrating.
 I sure wish Tallahassee was able to receive Verizon Fios (not going to happen though).

-Update: May 31, 2012 – We are seeing a consistent trend as more and more people take the Centurylink Prism Poll.
+There is a consistent trend forming as more and more people take the Centurylink Prism Poll.
 The group of people who hate it has risen, the group of people who love it has fallen, and the unsure group has fallen as well.
 At this point in time, I would strongly encourage you to do your homework before agreeing to a contract of any type with CenturyLink Prism.

-Update: January 27, 2012 – Things are looking even worse for Centurylink Prism.
+Centurylink Prism is looking worse.
 Their positive numbers have fallen since our last update on November 23, 2011.
 Here’s a snapshot of the results of our opinion poll regarding what people think about Centurylink Prism.
 After removing everybody who does not nor has every owned it, we find that Centurylink should have some serious concerns about their hyped product.
 More than 40% have gotten rid of the service (or are doing so now), while just 32% love the product.
 Most concerning for Centurylink is that 27% of our respondents have the service and are not willing to say they love it!
 With the difficulties and costs associated with changing services, this might be the only thing keeping them as customers right now.